I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

 Employee referrals often yield faster placements as existing employees recommend candidates familiar with the company culture and expectations.

-Each of these strategies can help expedite the hiring process, allowing recruiters to secure the right talent promptly and reduce operational downtime.
+Each of these strategies can help expedite the hiring process and allow recruiters to secure the right talent promptly and reduce operational downtime.

 Find out more about how Remote Crew can help reduce time to fill.